sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This approach also enables further collaboration across the multiple jurisdictions within the country and with private sector as well.

+Economies of scale, working in the open leads to not only the product being reusable but also increase possibilities of collaborations on software development and overall pool of people continuously improving projects, whether internal or external to the organization.
+Benefits everyone to work in the open.

+This is more practical in the economics sense of the contributions models brought in by OSS and its associated methodologies.

+Maybe bold a bit, but we can state that this could result in promoting new commercial opportunities for Canadians (eg. support contracts) to the Gov and other business internationally.

 ### Contribute to the knowledge society

 Sharing the GC's source code as information that others can learn from or reuse is our civic responsibility.